 Ordering food in English at a restaurant may seem terrifying to some of us.
 However, knowing appropriate expressions and culturally appropriate etiquette will undoubtedly help you.
 No worries!
-In this post, I’ll share some expressions & tips that will surely help you order food in English at a restaurant confidently.
+In this post, I’ll share some expressions & tips that will help you confidently order food in English at a restaurant.

 To order any food in English at a restaurant, you can say, for example, “Can I have a large pepperoni pizza, please?”
 Be specific and clear about any special requirement, and appreciate the suggestions from the server.
 Being polite and thankful to the server while ordering food in a restaurant can bring you the best service.

-Here I present some expressions that you can use to order food in English at a restaurant.
+Here, I present some expressions you can use to order food in English at a restaurant.

 A List of Expressions to Order Food in English at a Restaurant